 Step 3.
 Size and Networking

-- Private networking – Select an existing Virtual network , or create a new one.
-Also, select or create Subnets within the virtual network.
+- Virtual network - Select an existing Virtual network , or create a new one.

-- Public networking – Select an existing Public IP address, or create a new one.
-Also, enter a Domain name label for this virtual machine.
+- Public IP address name - Select an existing Public IP address, or create a new one.
+If you are using high availability, select a Standard SKU public IP.

 Step 4.
 Firewall Management